Hgoatly/MS1/README.md

 * For the gallery page, I also removed the jumbotron for tablet and mobile screen sizes for aesthetic reasons.

-#### Bugs.

-* Whilst making my website responsive, I discovered that despite being wider than my laptop screen, an iPad Pro in landscape mode would not show the hero image with jumbotron on the landing page or the gallery page without cutting off some of the picture on the left and right hand sides, whereas my laptop displayed it in full.
-I hope to fix this bug in future.

 ### Deployment.
 ---
 I deployed my site to GitHub pages.
 The code can be run locally through GitPod.